You want to return to your marriage, but you also want to know how to get over your affair partner.

 They must silently deal with their own internal grief for the loss of their affair partner because to openly grieve would either risk derision from others or upset their Hurt Partner who already has been devastated by their actions.

 But self-forgiveness is sometimes a part of this process as well.
 If you have split yourself off, lied, and distorted the truth to cover your tracks, eventually you must look back and learn.
 If you are authentically striving to rebuild with your spouse, you need to forgive yourself for being a good person who made some bad choices and then tried to make it right again.

 Toxic shame, like toxic rumination, means that there is less of you available to your partner in the ever-critical present moment.
 Learn about your vulnerabilities and promise yourself not to ignore them in the future.
 And since you care about your partner's feelings, be tender with your own as well.

-My mentor, Michele-Weiner Davis once told me that there are many varied reasons why someone might have an affair.
+Michele-Weiner Davis believes that there are many varied reasons why someone might have an affair.